muarshad01/InferenceEngineering/Lectures/Lecture-3.md

 * 2:50:00

 * DeepSeek seq-length=128K
-* New query -> 128K latent vectors need to be loaded from cache
+* New query -> 128K latent vectors need to be loaded from cache.
 * All the past is not important
-* I want to load top 2048 latent vectors.
+* I want to load top 2,048 latent vectors only.
-* Instead of reading all 1228 past vectors for a new query, you only read 2028.
+* Instead of reading all 128k past vectors for a new query, you only read 2,048.
-* How d you select those 2048?
+* How would you select those 2048?

 *
 * Indexer: